Change (Taylor Swift song): Live performances

 Swift has performed the track on the AOL Sessions.
 Since, Swift has performed the track at the Studio 330 Sessions, the 2009 CMA Music Festival, the 2009 V Festival, and the Australian charity concert Sydney Sound Relief.
 Swift's first televised performance of "Change" was at the 2010 Academy of Country Music Awards, where she, donning a sparkly evening gown, sang on an elevator suspended from the crowd.
-She then came down, where she was joined by a teenage choir, and finished the performance by surfing the crowd.
+She then did a quick outfit change to a black ensemble, came down, where she was joined by a teenage choir, and finished the performance by surfing the crowd.

 Swift performed "Change" on the first North American leg of the Fearless Tour.
 During the performances, Swift wore a sparkly silver and black dress with black, leather boots.
 She noted, "It's been a tough year", and commenced singing throughout the stage as images of victims of economic and natural disasters were projected on the video screens.
 As the song approximated, its last refrain, she said, "Things turn back around."
 Then, scenes of triumph appeared on the video screens.
 Craig Rosen of The Hollywood Reporter attended the May 22, 2009 concert in Los Angeles, California at the Staples Center and commented, "It was overly simplistic and a bit naive, but still hard not to be moved."
 Jon Pareles of The New York Times said Swift offered the audience with optimistic thinking with the performance in the August 27, 2009 concert at Madison Square Garden in New York City.
-She performed the song in 2013 during the performance in Greensboro on her Red Tour, and at the second show in Foxborough on her Reputation Stadium Tour, in 2018.
+She performed the song in 2013 during the performance in Greensboro on her Red Tour, at the second show in Foxborough on her Reputation Stadium Tour in 2018, and at the seventh show in London on her The Eras Tour, in 2024 in a mashup with "Long Live" (2010).